BroadbandForum/usp/docs/specification/index.md

 **Unique Key Parameter**

-A Parameter that is a member of any of a Multi-Instance Object's Unique Keys.
+A Parameter that is a member of any Multi-Instance Object's Unique Keys.

 **User Services Platform**